krlvi/advent-of-code-2018-rust/README.md

-# Advent of Code 2018 - rust
+# Advent of Code 2018 - Rust

 Simply practicing Rust by doing the [Advent of Code 2018](https://adventofcode.com/2018).